sumitalp/log_parser_by_ruby/README.md

 # log_parser_by_ruby

-Sample Log Parser by Ruby Language
+## Sample Log Parser by Ruby Language
+This is only test based, I created by my own interest in ruby.
+There are more option to imporove.

+### Run command
+`ruby log_parser.rb` (No arguments has taken from command line)

+### Output
+Find mean, median and mode of sample urls